Sandeepraturi/Covid19/README.md

 # Covid19
-Coronavirus (Covid 19) Data Analysis with Power Bi, here i am using live web api that is returning data in Json format Topics to be cover here:-
+Coronavirus (Covid 19) Data Analysis with Power BI, here I am using live web api that is returning data in Json format Topics to be cover here:-

 1- Fetch Data in #Json format from live web API to Power Bi Desktop